 Each year, Giving USA publishes a report called The Annual Report on Philanthropy, which outlines the state of charitable giving in the United States.
-In the 2023 report, they stated that Americans gave over $550 billion to charity in 2023 —over $50 billion more than in 2022.
+In the 2026 report, Giving USA estimated that Americans gave $617.20 billion to charity in 2025, surpassing the $600 billion mark for the first time and increasing 5.7% in current dollars from the prior year.

 Americans usually give to charity for two main reasons: to support a cause they care about, or to leave a legacy through their support.
 However, many recognize that giving to charity can do more than just support a cause.